Splooch/hello-world/README.md

 To whom it may concern,

-It is imperative to understand that the only measurable benefit that can be made to mankind is through the scienctific method and technologogical development.
+It is imperative to understand that the only measurable benefit that can be made to mankind is through the scientific method and technologogical development.